lysol/pgcsv/README.markdown

 You can execute either via the `pgcsv` script that is installed to your system PATH, or via `python -m pgcsv`.

+If you deal with data that sometimes throws around errant null bytes, use the included csvclean script to strip them out.
+Or just run `sed -i -e 's/\x00//g' filename`.